ynx0/library/code_architecture.md

-*\*The structure of this application is by no means the only or one, true way to build an application using `%graph-store`.*

 \*\*This is an arbitrary design decision.
 It very well could be that permission is also doled out per-book, but this was chosen for simplicities sake.